tsackton/taelgarverse/docs/gazetteer/greater-sembara/addermarch/roscombe.md

 ## Inns and Taverns

->[!info]+
+???+ info ""
-> ***[The Traveler's Rest](<the-traveler-s-rest.md>).*** The only inn in Roscombe, a well-built two story building against the wall, near the South Gate, where the road from [Valcroix](<valcroix.md>) enters town.
+	***[The Traveler's Rest](<the-traveler-s-rest.md>).*** The only inn in Roscombe, a well-built two story building against the wall, near the South Gate, where the road from [Valcroix](<valcroix.md>) enters town.
 Run by [Bertrand LeBlanc](<../../../people/addermarians/bertrand-leblanc.md>), a charming middle-aged man with a personal connection to the Traveler.
 Efficient and organized, and a decent cook as well.

->
-> ***The Raven's Roost.*** A popular alehouse on the market square, where the locals hang out.
+	***The Raven's Roost.*** A popular alehouse on the market square, where the locals hang out.
 Run by Madeline Brewer, a young woman, daughter of the old tavern keeper who died unexpectedly a few years ago.
 Madeline took over the family business and has been thriving.
 Known for their beer, and the primary brewer in town.

->
-> ***The Toad.*** A slightly run down alehouse, also on the market square.
+	***The Toad.*** A slightly run down alehouse, also on the market square.
 Known for music but a bit seedy.
 Run by Rhys Dafydd *(REES DAV-ith)*, an older man who's lived here forever and knows all the stories, but doesn't really put much effort into maintenance and has no (living) children (won't talk about family).